sad1kul/ngx-imageviewer/README.md

 ## Add PDF Support

-To add PDF rendering support, you must first include `pdfjs` by running `yarn add pdfjs-dist@3.11.174` and add its reference in your `angular.json` file, like below:
+To add PDF rendering support, you must first include `pdfjs` by running `npm install pdfjs-dist@3.11.174` and add its reference in your `angular.json` file, like below:

 ```json
 {